');

 About Central Lake, MI

-Central Lake is a small community in Michigan with a population of 976 residents.
-The median household income is $58,900 per year, which is near the national average.
-The median age in Central Lake is 31.2 years.
+Central Lake is a small community located in Michigan with a population of 976 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $58,900 per year, which is 22% below the national median of $75,149.
+The median age of 31.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Central Lake, MI